Strong-field Driven Sub-cycle Band Structure Modulation and Dephasing Control: Supplementary information

 where $\bm{k}_i$ is the wave vector of the $i^{th}$ field.
 Plugging in the relation in Eq.~\ref{P_chi} and selecting appropriate terms corresponding to the DFWM signal,

 By substituting this expression into the wave equation, it can be shown that the DFWM signal is generated when the phase matching condition $\bm{k}_s = \bm{k}_1-\bm{k}_2+\bm{k}_3$ is satisfied as the three waves propagate through a finite-size nonlinear medium \cite{Boyd2008}.
-However, the polarization doesn't exhibit any explicit $e^{-i\omega \tau}$ dependence, indicating that higher-order ($\chi_0^{(5)}$) wave mixing alone cannot account for the oscillatory behavior observed in the experiment.
+However, the polarization shows no explicit $e^{-i\omega \tau}$ dependence, indicating that higher-order ($\chi_0^{(5)}$) wave mixing alone cannot account for the oscillatory behavior observed in the experiment.
 To explain the oscillations in amplitude and chirp, we model the nonlinear susceptibility as a function of the net electric field $\chi^{(3)} \rightarrow \chi^{(3)}(\mathcal{E})$, rather than treating it as a constant.
-This field dependence arises due to the strong light-matter interaction, which dynamically changes the band structure of the material during the wave mixing process.
+This field dependence arises from strong light-matter interaction, which dynamically changes the material's band structure during wave mixing.
 We can expand the effective susceptibility $\chi^{(3)}(\mathcal{E})$ as the power series of the net field $\mathcal{E}$ as

 where $\chi^{(3)}_0$ is the unperturbed susceptibility.
 Expanding this relation gives,